vetchayateesh/Visual-Product-Matcher/README.md

-# Visual Product Matcher
+# 🎯 Visual Product Matcher

-**Visual Product Matcher** is a web application that allows users to upload a product image and find visually similar items from a catalog.
-It is designed for e-commerce, retail, and image-based search use cases, built with a modern and scalable frontend architecture.
+**Visual Product Matcher** is a modern web application that enables users to upload an image and instantly discover visually similar products from a catalog.
+Built with **Next.js, TypeScript, and Tailwind CSS**, this project demonstrates image-based search UX commonly used in e-commerce and retail platforms.

 ---

 ## 🧾 Table of Contents
 - [Motivation](#motivation)
 - [Features](#features)
 - [Architecture & Tech Stack](#architecture--tech-stack)